jharwell/sierra/docs/src/usage/environment.rst

 .. envvar:: PREFECT_API_URL

-            The URL of the prefect server to use.
-Used by :ref:`plugins/execenv/prefect/dockerremote`.
+            The URL of the :term:`Prefect` server to use.
+Used by prefect-based execution environment plugins.